The quiet restlessness of people who want more from life

 4) You have goals (and stick to them)

-In fact, your can-do attitude and unrivaled work ethic prove that hard work pays off.
+In fact, your can-do attitude and work ethic prove that consistent effort pays off.

 To put it another way, you value self-concordance.